Most people still think of the garage as a standalone zone with the chief purpose of housing the car.

 “Doors made to this standard have a higher quality locking mechanism, in addition to stronger panels that will help prevent forced access,” says Ian.

-The sum you pay will vary significantly, depending on the size, design and building materials
+The sum you pay will vary significantly, depending on the size, design and building materials you specify.

 “Our garages start from £3,000 for a single-bay unit, on a supply-only basis.
 A full turnkey package might be as little as £10,000, depending on the specification.
 However, we’ve had some high-spec schemes where the overall budget has exceeded £200,000,” says Matt from the Oak Design Company.